Procurement and Commissioning Strategy

 We want everyone who does business with the Council to have the same experience; our processes should be straightforward, efficient and modern.
 We will achieve this by:

-- A new approach to evaluating tenders through improved award criteria which consider quality and price proportionately.
+- a new approach to evaluating tenders through improved award criteria which consider quality and price proportionately.

-- Use of an electronic tendering system to ensure we are compliant with government legislation on the provision of fully electronic procurement while still supporting those local suppliers that might not use online services.
+- use of an electronic tendering system to ensure we are compliant with government legislation on the provision of fully electronic procurement while still supporting those local suppliers that might not use online services.

-- Developing standardised documents to ensure that procurement practice is consistent across all parts of the Council.
+- developing standardised documents to ensure that procurement practice is consistent across all parts of the Council.